7 Reasons to Exit at Rock Springs and Green River

 Rock Springs and Green River have a rich history filled with Native American stories, dinosaurs, railroading, coal mining and pioneers.
 Whether you prefer to learn at the museum or on the go, there are plenty of ways to step into the past.
 Visit one of the local museums in Rock Springs and Green River, or head to historical sites such as the White Mountain Petroglyphs or the Oregon Trail.

-With seven new reasons to exit at exit 107, start planning your adventure to Rock Springs and Green River.
+With seven new reasons to exit at Rock Springs & Green River, start planning your adventure to Sweetwater County.
 Order a complimentary travel guide filled with inspiration and itineraries, and follow these 5 tips for adventuring responsibly in Sweetwater County.